BAPS Charities: Founding vision

 The founding of vision of the charity is rooted in the philosophy of social service advanced by Swaminarayan in the early 19th century.
 Swaminarayan undertook several programs of social reform based on non-violence, temperance, and social justice.
 He helped stop the practice of animal sacrifices in yagnas and promoted animal welfare.
 He also campaigned against two common social crimes against women during his time—female infanticide and widow burning.
 During times of famine and plague, Swaminarayan marshaled the resources of his followers from different parts of Gujarat to meet the relief needs of those areas hit by the disaster by setting up almshouses.
 Outside of times of disaster, he commanded devotees to regularly engage in charitable work according to their means.
 Many of Swaminarayan's reforms also served as public health interventions.
 He educated the masses on rules of personal cleanliness, human waste disposal, and avoiding water contamination that improved sanitation and contributed to ritual purity.
 He preached against the harmful effects that addictions such as tobacco, alcohol, opium, other intoxicants, and gambling have on the mind and asked society to give up these activities.

-Shastri Narayanswarupdas (also known as Pramukh Swami Maharaj), further contributed to the founding vision and highlighted the importance of service to society as an extension of spiritual endeavors.
-He traveled around the world emphasizing the importance of family harmony, community service, and addiction-free living.